Trust is the foundation of any relationship.

 In real-life situations, you can figure this out with just one question: “Have you ever worked with clients in my position?”

 But finding the right advisor isn’t just about the trust you feel or the advisor’s experience with similar clients.
-As we mentioned in our first article about financial advisors, licenses and certifications are an important part of your choice.
+Licenses and certifications are an important part of your choice.

 And guess what?
 Just like any big financial decisions, there are certain red flags you need to know before you hand over your money.